CAC Boomerang: Prototypes and early production

-From March 1942, there was less pressure to place the CA-12 into production as multiple USAAF units, operating a mixture of P-40 and P-39 fighters, were being deployed in strength to northern Australia; the RAAF had also begun to receive new Kittyhawk fighters as well.
+From March 1942, there was less pressure to place the CA-12 into production as multiple USAAF units, operating a mixture of P-40 and P-39 fighters, were being deployed in strength to northern Australia.
+The RAAF had also begun to receive new Kittyhawk fighters.
 In June 1943, manufacturing work upon the original order for 105 CA-12s was completed.
-During production of this batch, several modifications and improvements were incorporated onto the CA-12, these included the strengthening of the spinner back plates and belly tank locating pins, the installation of underwing night flying identification lights, and a revised electrical starter system; many of these modifications would be retrofitted onto early production models at operational bases as well.
+During production of this batch, several modifications and improvements were incorporated onto the CA-12.
+These included the strengthening of the spinner back plates and belly tank locating pins, the installation of underwing night flying identification lights, and a revised electrical starter system.
+Many of these modifications were retrofitted onto early production models at operational bases as well.

-In the face of difficulties experienced by CAC on the development of the CAC Woomera, a twin-engine bomber aircraft which was ultimately cancelled in September 1944, the Australian government elected to extend the production arrangement for the Boomerang, extending its orders from 105 to 250 aircraft.
+In the face of difficulties experienced by CAC in the development of the CAC Woomera, a twin-engine bomber aircraft which was ultimately cancelled in September 1944, the Australian government elected to extend the production arrangement for the Boomerang, extending its orders from 105 to 250 aircraft.
 These additional 145 aircraft were manufactured in four distinct versions, the CA-13, the CA-14, CA-14A and CA-19.
-95 CA-13s and 49 CA-19s, were completed, while only one prototype of the supercharged Boomerang CA-14 and its modified CA-14A form would be produced.
+95 CA-13s and 49 CA-19s, were completed.
+One prototype of the supercharged Boomerang CA-14 and its modified CA-14A form were produced.
 In February 1945, the final Boomerang to be manufactured, A46-249, a CA-19 model, was completed.

 Further development

-During the flight testing phase of development work upon the initial CA-12 model, CAC commenced work upon a new variant which featured performance improvements in terms of speed, climb and ceiling.
+During the flight testing phase of development work upon the initial CA-12 model, CAC began work upon a new variant which featured performance improvements in terms of speed, climb and ceiling.
 Designated CA-14, this aircraft was designed around an order for 145 U.S.-built, 1,700 hp (1,268 kW) Wright Cyclone R-2600 engines.
 The Wright engines ordered were not delivered as scheduled, and in mid-1942 Wackett authorised use of the 1,850 hp (1,380 kW) Pratt & Whitney R-2800, which was available from the CAC factory in Lidcombe.
-Due to the layout of the Boomerang's compact fuselage, the supercharger for the engine was installed in the rear fuselage, while a new three-bladed variable pitch Curtiss-built propeller was also initially adopted.
+Due to the layout of the Boomerang's compact fuselage, the supercharger for the engine was installed in the rear fuselage.
+A new three-bladed variable pitch Curtiss-built propeller was also initially adopted.

-Unfortunately, the addition of significantly greater weight of this powerplant imposed an unacceptable risk of undercarriage failure.
-(The R-2800 engine would later be the basis of design work on the Boomerang's successor: the CAC CA-15 "Kangaroo".)
+The significantly greater weight of this powerplant made undercarriage failure a significant risk.
+The R-2800 engine was later intended to be used on the Boomerang's successor, the CAC CA-15 "Kangaroo".
 CAC eventually returned to the Twin Wasp, to which it added a General Electric B-2 turbo-supercharger mounted inside the rear part of the fuselage, new propeller gear, a geared cooling fan (influenced by intelligence reports from Europe regarding captured German BMW 801 twin-row radial engines, which were used by the Focke-Wulf Fw 190A) and a larger, squared-off tailfin and rudder.